-Frederik Frantisek Chopin was born 1st of March 1810 and died 17th of October 1849, 39 years old.
+Frederik Frantisek Chopin was born in Poland 1st of March 1810 and died 17th of October 1849.
+He was 39.

-Mihail Eminovici was born 15th of January 1850 and died 15th of June 1889.
-He was 39 years of age.
+Mihail Eminovici was born in Romania 15th of January 1850 and died 15th of June 1889.
+He was 39.
+Also!

 And the same force has triggered the talent they possessed by injecting two crucial ingredients :